taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Felix: **"Breno, how dare you!
 You know none of us would sell-out to Space Consortium, no matter the price!"**

 Breno, smiles ruefully, eyes pitying: **"Really?
 That kind of money would give my mother the same quality of treatment that your father gets for free in Sweden.
-What makes you think I wouldn't give in to a bribe like that?"**
+What makes you think I wouldn't give in to a temptation like that?"**

-Felix: **"Well then good thing Majhee is paying those doctors' bribes!
+Felix: **"Well then good thing Majhee is paying those doctors' bribes, yeah?!
 If Iara is privileged, then so are you!"**

-We see the circle of researchers sitting in silence, betraying varying degrees of discomfort.
+We see the circle of researchers sitting in silence, betraying varying degrees of discomfort and fear.

 ### Page 7

 **Majhee: "I can't...*ask* anyone to stay.
 We all know the risks that come with working on this project, with working in this city right now.
 We all have family to protect."**

-**Majhee: "But I *personally* can't give up now.
+**Majhee: "But...*personally*...I can't give up now.
 If we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."**

 **Majhee: "If you feel you must leave, I will do what I can to help you and your family get out of this city, and off Space Consortium's radar."**

-**Majhee: "If you stay...I will forever owe you a debt of gratitude, and I will protect you and your families in any way that I can."**
+**Majhee: "If you stay...I will forever owe you a debt of gratitude...and I swear, I will protect you and your families in any way that I can."**

 **"September 21, 2076: Massachusetts, USA"**